Africa Roundup: Lori Systems wins BFX Africa, Andela raises $40M, Jumia lends to SMEs, Safaricom launches incubator

 Safaricom — Kenya’s largest telecom company and provider of the nation’s mobile money service M-Pesa — launched a new innovation center in Nairobi.

-Named Safaricom Alpha, a priority of the incubator is to identify spending patterns on M-Pesa and turn those insights into additional Safaricom products—Chief Innovation Officer, Kamal Bhattacharya told TechCrunch at Startup Battlefield Africa.
+Named Safaricom Alpha, a priority of the incubator is to identify spending patterns on M-Pesa and turn those insights into additional Safaricom products, Chief Innovation Officer Kamal Bhattacharya told TechCrunch at Startup Battlefield Africa.

 “We’d actually like to move beyond M-Pesa by leveraging its power as a social network to connect people to other product solutions,” he said.